Ax-Lindemann-Weierstrass with derivatives and the genus 0 Fuchsian groups: The basic theory

 Perhaps the best known example of an arithmetic group is $PSL_2(\mathbb{Z})$.
 Recall that two groups $\Gamma_1$ and $\Gamma_2$ are commensurable, denoted by $\Gamma_1\sim\Gamma_2$, if their intersection $\Gamma_1\cap\Gamma_2$ has finite index in both $\Gamma_1$ and $\Gamma_2$.

-If $\Gamma$ is arithmetic, then the quotient $\Gamma\setminus \mathbb{H}_{\Gamma}$ is called a {\emph Shimura curve} of genus 0.
+If $\Gamma$ is arithmetic, then the quotient $\Gamma\setminus \mathbb{H}$ is called a {\it Shimura curve}.
+In this article, by abuse of terminology we will refer to $\Gamma\setminus \mathbb{H}$ as a Shimura curve of genus $g$ if and only if $\Gamma\setminus \mathbb{H}_{\Gamma}$ is of genus g, and we are interested solely in the case where $g = 0$.
 As is well known, Shimura curves are generalizations of classical modular curves.
 We direct the reader to \cite{BayTra} and \cite{Tu} where the Schwarzian equations for many examples of these curves are derived and studied.

 We now look at the connection between arithmeticity of $\Gamma$ and existence of correspondences on ${\bf P}^1(\mathbb{C})\times{\bf P}^1(\mathbb{C})$ whose preimage under $j_\Gamma$ is also algebraic (cf. \cite{Mochi} and \cite{Shim}).
 Let $\text{Comm}(\Gamma)$ be the commensurator of $\Gamma$, namely